 Centuries ago, ancient Indian and Chinese communities used turmeric as a remedy in their traditional medicinal practices.
 Today, however, turmeric is making its way as one of the healthcare industry’s hottest trends.
-Turmeric for dogs is all the new rage, improving their health and happiness.
+Turmeric for dogs is all the new rage, improving their happiness, health, and wellness.

 In short, yes.
 You can give your dog turmeric.
 However, turmeric is safe for dogs only in small and controlled quantities.
 Any substance, for that matter, in excess amounts, will result in adverse effects.

 Dog owners need to be vigilant about how much turmeric they give their pets.
 Albeit, it would likely take large doses of turmeric to produce harmful or life-threatening side effects.
 Just as turmeric provides people natural health benefits, animals can also experience some of the therapeutic effects.

 In general, turmeric is safe for dogs in small quantities.
 You may even notice turmeric listed as an ingredient on your dog’s food label.
 The best thing about turmeric is that it works, and it’s safe.
 That said, some dogs may have a sensitive reaction to the spice – after all, it is a spice.

 If your dog is always running hot and tends to hunt for cold surfaces to lay on, turmeric may not be a wise option.
 Turmeric is a heat-generating spice, meaning the herb can increase your body temperature.

 Lastly, take note of the different types of prescription medications your dog is taking, if any.
 As dogs age, veterinarians may give them anti-inflammatory, diabetes, or cancer medication; however, these are a few medications turmeric can adversely interact with and provide adverse side effects.
 To be extra careful, check in with your local holistic vet before incorporating turmeric into your dog’s eating schedule.